AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-test-cases.md

 * Priority,
 * Labels.
 5. Multiple of **Labels** can also be selected.
+   > Filling up the information in the *Details* tab is necessary to provide comprehensive context, objectives, and requirements for the test case's execution and understanding.

+   > **Status**: *Status* refers to the current state or condition of a test case, indicating whether it has been executed, passed, failed, is in progress.
+   > **Automatability**: *Automatability* refers to the extent to which a test case or process can be automated using testing tools or scripts.
+   > **Folder**: *Folder* refers to a categorized and organized container that groups related test cases together for easier management and navigation.
+   > **Feature**: *Feature* refers to a specific functionality, component, or aspect of the software that is being tested for its performance and correctness.
+   > **Priority**: *Priority* refers to the relative importance or order in which test cases should be executed based on their significance in meeting testing goals and objectives.
+   > **Labels**: *Labels* refers to descriptive tags or markers assigned to categorize and group test cases based on specific characteristics or attributes.

+   > Selecting multiple of *Labels* is necessary to efficiently organize and classify test cases into various relevant categories, facilitating better test management, filtering, and identification of specific scenarios.

 ![](/img/how-tos/how-to-create-test-cases/details-tab.png)

 6. Click on the **Submit New Test Case** button.
+   > The function of *Submit New Test Case* button is to save and record a newly created test case with its defined details and steps for future execution and reference.

 ![](/img/how-tos/how-to-create-test-cases/submit-test-case.png)

 7. Go to the **View/Edit Test Case** page.
 8. Click on the **Steps** tab.
+   > The purpose of the *View/Edit Test Case* page is to provide a platform to review, update, and manage the test case's information, steps, and attributes.

+   > The *Steps* tab contain the following fields in the column of the table:
+     * **Add(+)**
+     * **Steps Number(#)**
+     * **Step**
+     * **Description**
+     * **Expected**
+     * **VP(Verification Point)**
+     * **Duration**
+     * **Remove**.

+   > **Add(+)**: The function of *Add(+)* is to insert a new action or step to the test case's execution sequence.
+   > **Steps Number(#)**: *Steps Number(#)* indicates the order and sequence of actions or test steps within the test case.
+   > **Step**: The function of *Step* is to provide a detailed description of the actions, inputs, and expected outcomes for executing the test case.
+   > **Description**: *Description* provides additional information or context for understanding and executing each specific test step.
+   > **Expected**: *Expected* defines the anticipated outcome or result when the corresponding test step is executed correctly.
+   > **VP(Verification Point)**: The function of *VP (Verification Point)* is to specify checkpoints or criteria to validate and verify whether the actual outcome matches the expected result for a particular test step.
+   > **Duration**: The function of *Duration* is to record the time taken to execute a specific test step, aiding in performance analysis and optimization.
+   > **Remove**: The function of *Remove* is to delete or eliminate a specific test step from the test case.

 ![](/img/how-tos/how-to-create-test-cases/steps-tab.png)

 9. To rename the title, click on the right button of the **Test Case Title**.
+   > Renaming the *Test Case Title* is necessary to accurately reflect the test's purpose, making it easily identifiable and understandable for effective test management and communication.

 ![](/img/how-tos/how-to-create-test-cases/rename-button.png)